Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Related Work

-However, most research has focused on either hands-free or hands-busy, those explored both often focus on specific objects (e.g., pens~\cite{aslan_pen_2018,hinckley_pen_2010,matulic_pensight_2020}) or technologies (e.g., musical sensing~\cite{saponas_enabling_2009} and stimulation~\cite{nith_splitbody_2024}), offering limited generalizable guidance.
-We present five interaction types that generalize to various objects and gestures for unimanual and bimanual interactions.
+However, most research has focused on either hands-free or hands-busy; efforts that explore both often focus on specific objects (e.g., pens~\cite{aslan_pen_2018,hinckley_pen_2010,matulic_pensight_2020}) or technologies (e.g., musical sensing~\cite{saponas_enabling_2009} and stimulation~\cite{nith_splitbody_2024}), offering limited generalizable guidance.
+We address this by formalizing a design space that unifies these hands-free and hands-busy interactions.